Dominic Smith Player Props: Nationals vs. Mariners

 Mariners Pitching Rankings

-- The nine strikeouts per nine innings put together by the Mariners pitching staff ranks ninth in the league.
+- The pitching staff for the Mariners has a collective 9.1 K/9, the ninth-best in MLB.

-- The Mariners have a 3.83 team ERA that ranks seventh across all MLB pitching staffs.
+- The Mariners' 3.82 team ERA ranks seventh among all league pitching staffs.

-- Mariners pitchers combine to surrender 76 home runs (one per game), the second-fewest in the league.
+- The Mariners allow the fourth-fewest home runs in baseball (78 total, one per game).

-- In his last time out on Wednesday against the New York Yankees, the righty went five innings, allowing three earned runs while surrendering four hits.
+- The righty's most recent time out came on Thursday against the New York Yankees, when he tossed 5 1/3 scoreless innings while allowing two hits.

+- The 23-year-old has put together a 5.09 ERA and 12.7 strikeouts per nine innings in four games this season, while giving up a batting average of .232 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.